S2E/docs/src/Howtos/WritingPlugins.rst

         m_address = (uint64_t) s2e()->getConfig()->getInt(getConfigKey() + ".addressToTrack");

         // This indicates that our plugin is interested in monitoring instruction translation.
-        // For this, the plugin registers a callback with the onTranslateInstruction signal. s2e()->getCorePlugin()->onTranslateInstructionStart.connect(
+        // For this, the plugin registers a callback with the onTranslateInstructionStart signal s2e()->getCorePlugin()->onTranslateInstructionStart.connect(
             sigc::mem_fun(*this, &InstructionTracker::onTranslateInstruction));
     }